VeronicaM/second-language-learning-AR/README.md

 ## Hosting

-This app has been hosted on heroku [here](https://ar-sll.herokuapp.com/) If you are on a MAC please use Safari or Mozilla to view it as in Chrome there seems to be an issue with webcam permissions.
+This app has been hosted on heroku [here](https://ar-sll.herokuapp.com/) If you are on macOS please use Safari or Mozilla to view it as in Chrome there seems to be an issue with webcam permissions.

 ## Tech stack used
 - NodeJS >= "10.x.x"